-Students who wish to park in the student parking lots may purchase parking stickers for \$9.00 at the cashier's office (Room T103).
+Students who wish to park in the student parking lots may purchase parking stickers for \$9.00 at the cashier's office.
 Reckless driving and failure to display a parking sticker are infractions, which would result in loss of parking privileges.
 Cars not displaying a current parking sticker, parking in a faculty/staff lot, or parking improperly will be fined and/or towed.
 Students park in the lots at their own risk; DHS is not responsible for any damages and/or theft that may occur.
-Parking permits can be purchased in Room 239.